thoughtbot/clearance/README.md

 Install
 -------

-Clearance is a Rails engine tested against [Rails 3.x](/Appraisals) on Ruby 1.9.x and Ruby 2.0.x.
+Clearance is a Rails engine tested against Rails 3.x on Ruby 1.9.x and Rails `>= 3.2.13` on Ruby 2.0

 Include the gem in your Gemfile: